cuspime/cuspime.github.io/_pages/about.md

 * Take a look at some of the things I've been working on lately on my [Github webpage](https://github.com/cuspime/Projects).
 Some of them need you to run them on your machine to be able to interact with them.

-* These are some **COVID** plots that I find both interesting and informative.
-Try moving the cursor on top of the data and switch on/off data by clicking on the legends of these tabs.
+* These are some **COVID** plots that I find both interesting and informative. *Try moving the cursor on top of the data and switch on/off data by __clicking__ on the legends of these tabs*.

 <iframe src="covid.html"  sandbox="allow-same-origin allow-scripts" width="120%"  height="600"  scrolling="no" seamless="seamless" frameborder="0" allowfullscreen>
 </iframe>